Polycystic kidney disease in cats (PKD): A deeper look

 • Important for breeders: These tests are particularly valuable for breeders to avoid PKD in breeding populations.

-When diagnosing PKD, it is important to rule out other conditions that may cause similar symptoms.
-This includes:
+When diagnosing PKD, it is important to rule out other diseases that can cause similar symptoms.
+These include:

 Chronic kidney disease (CKD)

-• Symptoms: Similar to PKD, CKD can cause increased thirst, frequent urination, and weight loss.
+• Symptoms: Similar to PKD, CKD can lead to increased thirst, frequent urination, and weight loss.

 Kidney infections and kidney stones

-• Symptoms: These can cause pain, blood in the urine and similar symptoms to PKD.
+• Symptoms: These can cause pain, blood in the urine, and similar symptoms to those of PKD.

-• Diagnostics: Specific urinalysis and imaging procedures can contribute to the diagnosis.
+• Diagnostics: Specific urine analyses and imaging procedures can contribute to the diagnosis.

-• Link to Kidney Disease: Hypertension can be both a cause and a result of kidney problems.
+• Link to kidney disease: Hypertension can be both a cause and a consequence of kidney problems.

 • Diagnosis: Regular blood pressure measurements are important to detect and monitor hypertension.